TerryGoodwin/NMMAMP-ExtraMuseum/readme.md

 when you boot the device, then use the controls on the device to navigate the frontend and play some games!
 Or, alternatively, go straight into RetroArch.

-## Top Meny Choices
+## Top Menu Choices
 Press the following buttons to make your choices:

-(A) Original, stock menu and games
+*(A) Original, stock menu and games
-(B) New frontend, customisable by modifying gameslist.json and running `utils/install_launcher_data.bat` (Y) Launch directly into the RetroArch frontend
+*(B) New frontend, customisable by modifying gameslist.json and running `utils/install_launcher_data.bat` *(Y) Launch directly into the RetroArch frontend

 ## Controls
 The biggest hurdle to getting this working was figuring out how to translate the built-inc ontrols into something that RetroArch could understand.
-Fortunately the stock software prints every button press to the log, so I could see what button codes correspond with which input
+Fortunately the stock software prints every button press to the log, so I could see what button codes correspond with which input.
-- these have been translated into the `retroarch.cfg` included with the scripts.
+These have been translated into the `retroarch.cfg` included with the scripts.

 ### Action buttons